| The defeat of the Spanish Armada

 the heretical Queen would be captured.

-But the English were waiting.
-On the cliffs
+But the English were

-of England and Wales, men watched the seas day and night, waiting for the
+waiting.
+On the cliffs of England and Wales, men watched the seas day and

-first sighting of the great Armada.
-When at last the great ships appeared
+night, waiting for the first sighting of the great Armada.
+When at last

-over the horizon, beacons were lit on the hillsides, which sent the message
+the great ships appeared on the horizon, beacons were lit on the hillsides,

-over the cliffs and throughout the country, that the Spanish were coming.
+which sent the message over the cliffs and throughout the country, that

-The beacons sent the message quicker than any horseman could ever ride,
+the Spanish were coming.
+The beacons sent the message quicker than any

-and by morning, London and the Queen knew that the day of reckoning had
+horseman could ever ride, and by morning, London and the Queen knew that

-come.
-As soon as the ships began to make their way up the channel, the
+the day of reckoning had come.
+As soon as the ships began to make their

 While English soldiers and sailors fought